fmalina/revisions-blocl/activism/rebel.md

 Productive civilization is a more fragile thing than we perhaps care to understand.

-Nazi despotism didn’t stop at abolishing democracy and dissent; it relied on an assault on private property and economic freedom, too.
+Nazi despotism didn't stop at abolishing democracy and dissent; it relied on an assault on private property and economic freedom, too.

 In Japan, which came to be Nazi Germany’s most powerful ally, the productive